srikanths78/Basics/README.md

 # Basics
 #Print()
-Print is an important built-in fucntion present in Python.
+Print is an important built-in function present in Python.
-Print is widly used in this programming laungage and this is one of the favourites for the beginners This file contains few usages of print() function and should be handy for a quick start
+Print is widely used in this programming laungage and this is one of the favourites for the beginners This file contains few usages of print() function and should be handy for a quick start

 #List